Taff3r/Kurssammanfattningar/EDAF50-C++.md

 Functions in classes can also be declared `const` they make it impossible to change the internal state of the object.
 But can be used to make sure that get()-like functions aren't used in a bad manner.

+## static
+Static behaves similary like they do in Java.
+When used in classes they refer to the same variable across object instances. **Static variables cannot be assigned unless they are also `const`**
+Static functions also behave like in Java.
+They can be used for simple functions that don't require a state to function.

+# Templates